 NATIONAL SALES REPRESENTATIVE — FIRE DIVISION

-Recently retired from the Los Angeles City Fire Department as an Assistant Chief, Corey has a Master’s Degree in Industrial/Organizational Psychology with an emphasis in Leadership and a Bachelor’s Degree in Emergency Management.
-He is also a graduate of the Los Angeles Fire Department's (LAFD) Leadership Academy.
+Recently retired from the Los Angeles City Fire Department as an Assistant Chief, Corey has a Master’s Degree in Industrial/Organizational Psychology with an emphasis in Leadership as well as a Bachelor’s Degree in Emergency Management.
+He is also a graduate of the Los Angeles Fire Departments (LAFD) Leadership Academy.
 Corey was an Incident Commander for a LAFD Incident Management Team, a Task Force Leader (TFL), Planning Section Chief, Medical Specialist, and Rescue Special for a National Search and Rescue Team.
 He was an Operations Section Chief for a Federal Incident Management Team, where currently he works as a Liaison Officer.

 Corey has had the opportunity to teach in many different areas in the All-Risk environment, ranging from leadership, decision-making, structure fires, wildland, pre-hospital care, urban search and rescue, overall incident management, All Risk Simulation Training (planning, design, and delivery), stressing clear leaders’ intent, command presence, and making a difference—all while developing others for the better in the process.